 Kenya’s workplace first aid obligations are anchored in two key pieces of legislation:

-- The Occupational Safety and Health Act, 2007 (OSHA 2007) — the principal law governing workplace safety across all sectors in Kenya.
+- The Occupational Safety and Health Act, 2007 (OSHA 2007) — This is the principal law governing workplace safety across all sectors in Kenya.
 It replaced the old Factories and Other Places of Work Act and applies to every workplace, not just factories.

-- The Occupational Safety and Health (First Aid in the Workplace) Regulations, 2024 2024 Update — Legal Notice 79 of 2024, gazetted in May 2024.
+- The Occupational Safety and Health (First Aid in the Workplace) Regulations, 2024, Update — Legal Notice 79 of 2024, gazetted in May 2024.
 These updated regulations are now the definitive DOSHS first aid requirements for Kenyan workplaces.
 They replace the older 2024 L.N.
 53 regulations and set stricter, more comprehensive obligations on employers.

 Both are enforced by the Directorate of Occupational Safety and Health Services (DOSHS), operating under Kenya’s Ministry of Labour and Social Protection.
 DOSHS carries out workplace inspections, investigates accidents, and issues compliance certificates.
 You register your workplace at doshmis.go.ke.